 To date, we have devoted substantially all of our resources to organizing and staffing our company, business planning, raising capital, undertaking preclinical studies and conducting clinical trials of our product candidates.
-As a result, we are not yet profitable and have incurred losses in each period since our inception in 2016.
-As of December 31, 2021, we had an accumulated deficit of \$108.6 million.
-We expect to continue to incur significant losses for the foreseeable future.
+As a result, we have incurred losses in each year since our inception in 2016, through to December 31, 2021.
+We were profitable in 2022 but continue to maintain negative operating cash flows.
+As of December 31, 2022, we had an accumulated deficit of \$103.2 million.
+We expect to continue to incur significant losses and negative cash flows from operations for the foreseeable future.
 We anticipate that our expenses will increase substantially as we:

-- pursue the clinical and preclinical development of our current product candidates; - use our technologies to advance additional product candidates into preclinical and clinical development; - seek marketing authorizations for product candidates that successfully complete clinical trials, if any; - attract, hire and retain additional clinical, regulatory, quality control and other scientific personnel; - establish our manufacturing capabilities through third parties or by ourselves and scale-up manufacturing to provide adequate supply for clinical trials and commercialization, including any manufacturing finishing and logistics personnel; - expand our operational, financial and management systems and increase personnel appropriately, including personnel to support our manufacturing and commercialization efforts and our operations as a public company; - maintain, expand, enforce, and protect our intellectual property portfolio as appropriate;
+- pursue the clinical and preclinical development of our current product candidates; - use our technologies to advance additional product candidates into preclinical and clinical development; - seek marketing authorizations for product candidates that successfully complete clinical trials, if any; - attract, hire and retain additional clinical, regulatory, quality control and other scientific personnel;

-- establish sales, marketing, medical affairs and distribution teams and infrastructure to commercialize any products for which we may obtain marketing approval and intend to commercialize on our own or jointly; - acquire or in-license other companies, product candidates and technologies; and - incur additional legal, accounting and other expenses in operating our business, including office expansion and the additional costs associated with operating as a public company.
+- establish our manufacturing capabilities through third parties or by ourselves and scale-up manufacturing to provide adequate supply for clinical trials and commercialization, including any manufacturing finishing and logistics personnel; - expand our operational, financial and management systems and increase personnel appropriately, including personnel to support our manufacturing and commercialization efforts and our operations as a public company; - maintain, expand, enforce, and protect our intellectual property portfolio as appropriate; - establish sales, marketing, medical affairs and distribution teams and infrastructure to commercialize any products for which we may obtain marketing approval and intend to commercialize on our own or jointly; - acquire or in-license other companies, product candidates and technologies; and - incur additional legal, accounting and other expenses in operating our business, including office expansion and the additional costs associated with operating as a public company.